 With March comes the return of youth competitive soccer nationwide.
 Whether you’re coming out of the cold or carrying on in the sunshine, it’s an exciting time of year.
 Not so coincidentally, the MLS season kicks off this weekend as well.
-We decided to talk to a few MLS players to get some practical tips on preparation for the new season, and also hear predictions for the year ahead.
+We spoke to Bill Hamid, Oguchi Onyewu and Jermaine Jones for practical tips on prepping for the new season, and also hear their predictions for the year ahead.

 First up is G-Form athlete, and DC United Goalkeeper Bill Hamid.